benleem/show_beam_server/README.md

-# Mark Slide Back-End
+# ShowBeam Back-End

-This is where all the back-end end code for Mark Slide is stored.
+This is where all the back-end end code for ShowBeam is stored.

-Check out this [resource](https://codevoweb.com/rust-actix-web-build-crud-api-with-sqlx-and-mysql/) for setting up actix with sqlx